 As part of his diversified business practice, Mr. Deitch authored the ballot proposal which was later enacted into law as the Michigan Gaming Control and Revenue Act which authorized casino gaming in the City of Detroit.

-Mr. Deitch is active in public service and community organizations.
-He is a member of the Board of Regents of the University of Michigan, a Director of the Detroit Symphony Orchestra, and a member of the National Advisory Board of the University of Michigan Museum of Art.
-He has served previously as vice chair of the Michigan Civil Service Commission, as treasurer of the Michigan Democratic Party, as vice chair of the Governor’s Blue Ribbon Commission on Welfare Reform, as a member of the National Advisory Council to the United States Small Business Administration, as a trustee of the Michigan Cancer Foundation, and as a director of the National Conference for Community and Justice.
+Mr. Deitch has been active in public service and community organizations.
+He is an Emeritus Regent of the University of Michigan, having served for 24 years.
+He also served previously as vice chair of the Michigan Civil Service Commission, as treasurer of the Michigan Democratic Party, as vice chair of the Governor’s Blue Ribbon Commission on Welfare Reform, as a member of the National Advisory Council to the United States Small Business Administration, as a trustee of the Michigan Cancer Foundation, as a director of the Detroit Symphony Orchestra, as a member of the National Advisory Board to the University of Michigan Museum of Art, and as a director of the National Conference for Community and Justice.

 Mr. Deitch is a 2018 winner of the prestigious Lexology/International Law Office Client Choice Award for Corporate/M&A. The Los Angeles-based publication Lawdragon has named Mr. Deitch one of the "Top 500 Dealmakers" in the United States.
 Mr. Deitch is listed in IFLR1000 2019 under Mergers & Acquisitions, in The Best Lawyers in America 2021 under Corporate Law, in Chambers USA 2020 under Corporate/M&A, and in Michigan Super Lawyers 2007-2019 under Business/Corporate.
 He is listed as a 2020 "Top Lawyer" for Mergers & Acquisitions and Corporate Law by DBusiness magazine.
 He is AV Preeminent® Peer Rated by Martindale-Hubbell.